andymeneely/project-timber-wolf/rules/RULES.md

 For each Pressure Sensor, a corresponding **Control Panel** of the same color exists somewhere else on the board.
 If a character is standing on the Control Panel, then all corresponding Pressure Sensor rings may be immediately removed *__only__* if they are the outermost ring at the time.

 **Reinforcements**.
+This is an open tile while it is on the board - but bad things will happen here later!
 Reinforcements are triggered at the *__end__* of the Roll for Security phase if the Alert bar is on or beyond the Reinforcements icon.
 See *Phase 3.
 Roll for Security* for more details.

 </div>